wkumari/draft-wkumari-dnsop-extended-error/README.md

-      length of the payload (everything after OPTION-LENGTH) in octets and should be 4 plus the length of the EXTRA-TEXT section (which may be a zero-length string). o  The RETRY flag, 1 bit; the RETRY bit (R) indicates a flag defined for use in this specification. o  INFO-CODE, 15-bits, which is the principal contribution of this document. o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may hold additional textual information.
+      length of the payload (everything after OPTION-LENGTH) in octets and should be 4 plus the length of the EXTRA-TEXT section (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document. o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may hold additional textual information.
 Note: EXTRA-TEXT may be zero